Updated: Jun 26

 1) Use Early Language Strategies: This seems weird, I know, but hear me out.
 Strategies such as giving choices, using cloze sentences, and pausing are all great ways to elicit target words from the student!
 For example, if you are targeting 's-blends' during Pop the Pig, you can ask the child, "Are we giving the pig a snack or a toy?", or you can use the phrase, 'Let's give the pig a ____(Snack)."
 This is a simple and effective way to elicit words naturally during play.

-3) Activity FIRST.
-Targets Later: I think this is where most people get stuck.
+3) Make it work: I think this is where most people get stuck.
 They try to find the 'perfect' activity to target a sound.
 I'm going to let you in on a little secret - any activity is the perfect activity - you just need to be a little creative!
 I find open-ended activities/toys are the easiest to use to target a variety of speech sounds (think playdough, crafts, books, cars).

 4) Model the target words.
 A lot: Model the words you have selected for the activity (from your master word list!) many times at the beginning of the activity - you will be shocked at how many times your student will say their words without you telling them to.
 A quick tip: Change the name of any people/animals in your activity/game/story to include your target sound to get TONNES of opportunities for modeling and lots of productions.